 Dr Sam Jethwa: Make beautiful, functional smiles a reality with the BACD

-He lectures and provides hands-on training to dentists in the UK and internationally on the topic of smile design, occlusion and the methods of creating natural, predictable smiles, with a strong focus on minimal and no preparation porcelain techniques.
+He lectures and provides hands-on training to dentists in the UK and internationally on the topics of smile design, occlusion, and the methods of creating natural, predictable smiles, with a strong focus on minimal and no preparation porcelain techniques.

 He founded The Bespoke Smile Academy, providing training for dentists in the UK and Germany, and is a key opinion leader for DMG dental materials.

-My lecture will consist of creative, tried and tested solutions and protocols to satisfy the two biggest challenges that exist in smile makeover treatment: function and aesthetics,” he says.
+“My lecture will consist of creative, tried and tested solutions and protocols to satisfy the two biggest challenges that exist in smile makeover treatment: function and aesthetics,” he says.

 “Ensuring that a smile makeover meets both functional and aesthetic expectations – of not only the patient, but also the dentist – can be difficult.
 While these are not new challenges, the solutions are becoming harder to deliver.

-“During my session I will tackle these challenges using case examples and explaining a handmade trial smile technique for minimal to no preparation porcelain restorations.
+During my session, I will tackle these challenges by using case examples and explaining a handmade trial smile technique for minimal to no preparation porcelain restorations.

 Planning is key